 The Top 10 Most Popular Foods in Guinea

-The Guinean cuisine of West African is traditionally based on cereals, leaves, and tubers, such as maize, fonio, manioc, yams, taro, and of course vegetables, particularly eggplant.
+The Guinean cuisine of West Africa is traditionally based on cereals, leaves, and tubers, such as maize, fonio, manioc, yams, taro, and of course vegetables, particularly eggplant.

-Rice appeared later in Africa, but nonetheless is has become the top most popular food in Guinea.
+Rice appeared later in Africa, but nonetheless, it has become the top most popular food in Guinea.

-Dishes usually consist of a mixture of meat, chicken, fish, greens, and vegetables; most of which are usually accompanied by rice, foufou, maize or manioc, which are the staple foods.
-Chilies and spices are heavily used, giving Guinean cuisine its particular tastes.
+Dishes usually consist of a mixture of meat, chicken, fish, greens, and vegetables; most of which are usually accompanied by rice, Fufou, maize, or manioc, which are the staple foods.
+Chilies and spices are heavily used, giving Guinean cuisine its particular taste.
 Greens, yam, corn, okra, and tomatoes vary according to region.

 You will definitely discover some of the top Guinea foods.
 While the dishes can look a little unappetizing to newbies, you will not be disappointed.

 The most common dishes involve a base of rice or other cereals served with different sauces.
 My favorite is peanut sauce, which you can find everywhere, but there is also leaf sauce made with cassava leaves, sweet potatoes, smoked fish, and palm oil, which is delicious.

 There is also meat sauce, spicy Konkoe sauce, okra sauce, etc. There are dozens of varieties of dishes in Guinea, but the following are the top 10 that you can find almost everywhere in the republic.

 1. Bourakhé with Rice

 This sauce is made with cassava leaves and is usually accompanied by white rice.
 It is very popular in all regions of the country.
 It is a quick dish made with dried or fresh meat, smoked fish, cassava leaves, a small amount of vegetables, and palm oil or sometimes groundnut oil.